 The Environmental Defenders Office has produced an easy to read, practical guide to Tasmania's environmental protection and planning laws for citizens, local councils, conservation groups, landowners, business operators and regulatory authorities.
-Chapter 8 in particular, discusses forestry operations in great detail.
+Chapter 8 of the Environmental Law Handbook in particular, discusses forestry operations in great detail.

 Other Relevant Organisations

 The Forest Practices Authority (FPA) oversees forestry operations conducted on public land or on private land, where forestry is a permitted activity under the